yoodame/ld_import/README.markdown

-RDFimporter module
+Linked Data Import module
 ==================
-RDFimporter is primarily a set of plugins for the [Feeds module][feeds] that can be used to import remote RDF resources and map their content to Drupal nodes.
+Linked Data Import is primarily a set of plugins for the [Feeds module][feeds] that can be used to import remote Linked Data resources and map their content to Drupal nodes.
 It can be used for both one-time imports and periodic data imports.

 Most of the Drupal functionality comes from the Feeds module itself.
-All RDF fetching and parsing is handled by the [ARC2 RDF framework][arc2].
+All fetching and parsing is handled by the [ARC2 RDF framework][arc2].
 (Both great pieces of software)

 This module is the result of work being done at Cornell University's [Mann Library][mann] to bring content from Cornell's [VIVO database][vivo] into Drupal.
 Our hope is that other groups and institutions will be able use this module to bring VIVO content into their Drupal sites.
-We also hope this code will be useful to others as RDF becomes more available on the Web.
+We also hope this code will be useful to others as Linked Data becomes more available on the Web.

 [feeds]: http://drupal.org/project/feeds
 [arc2]: http://arc.semsol.org/